Maberry History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+Maberry is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Maberry family lived in Cheshire, at the manor of Marbury, from whence they took their name.
 However, we must look to Normandy to find the first record of the family.
-It was there that "Nicholas Merbury, Butler of the King, Normandy" CITATION[CLOSE]
+It was there that "Nicholas Merbury, Butler of the King, Normandy" was found 1180-1195.

 Early Origins of the Maberry family

 The surname Maberry was first found in Cheshire at Marbury, a township, in the parish of Great Budworth, union of Northwich, hundred of Bucklow.
 The place name dates back to the Domesday Book of 1086 when it was first listed as Merberie and was held by William Malbank, who held them from Earl Harold.
 Literally, it means "fortified place near a lake," from the Old English words "mere" + "burh."

 One of the first records of the family in England was Thomas of Marlborough (died 1236), a medieval English monk and writer, Abbot of Evesham Abbey in 1230.

 A few years later, the Hundredorum Rolls of 1273 listed John de Marleberge as holding lands in Oxfordshire at that time.